danielsdeleo/knife-boxer/README.md

 This creates a file `~/.chef/plugins/knife/knife-boxer-shim.rb`.
 If you want to uninstall knife-boxer then you need to delete that file.

-## Commands

-* `knife up ENVIRONMENT COOKBOOK_PATHS`: Upload the cookbooks at the given paths, and update the environment's constraints to match.
-You can also fork a given environment or create a new one.

 ## Project Goals